Armandoh4/filmlabproductions/README.md

 ### Known bugs:

     Once I navigate and switch from tablet mode to PC mode, the content does not revert to its default state.

+    When saving a film, there is a chance for some characters to change in the JSON file.
+This is likely an encoding error, but further investigation will be required going forward.

 ### Fixed Bugs: